 How to Supplement Magnesium for Better Sleep

-Ideally, we would get our recommended dose of Magnesium from the foods we eat.
+Ideally, we would get our recommended dose through Magnesium-rich foods.
 But many of us have a hard time meeting our dosage needs through diet alone.
 Here’s a quick guide to supplementing Magnesium, and Magnesium Citrate in particular.

 What kind of Magnesium to take for sleep